Kotlin/dokka/docs/topics/runners/gradle.md

         </p>
         <p>
             The number itself is appended to the specified suffix.
-For example, if this property is set to <code>#L</code> and the line number is 10, the resulting URL suffix is <code>#L10</code>.
+For example, if this option is set to <code>#L</code> and the line number is 10, the resulting URL suffix is <code>#L10</code>.
         </p>
         <p>